youozhan/mfadt-thesisstudio-1/summer-research.md

 How many of us feel more segmented and isolated instead of being connected more than ever?
 Are we getting trapped in a digital world in which exabytes of information are produced every year?
 We are suggested to accept the customization based on our interest and our personal data.
 Algorithms are manipulating our news feed and search results.
 Every piece of ourselves including human bodies and mental status is being digitalized and analyzed.
 However, no one knows for sure what has been changed and what is in this digital trace that feeds the news and search results and why.

 This is like picking a rose bunch but getting stung by the stem.
-We feel this kind of stinging feeling every time when we pick up a smart device and get online.
+We feel this kind of stinging feeling whenever we pick up a smart device and get online.
 It is not going to be deadly right away.
 But it is always there and will exist for a longer time.